Email FacebookTwitterMenu burgerClose thin

 While the Trump administration projects significant economic growth, many economists and fiscal analysts are expressing concerns about its long-term fiscal implications.

 Various estimates suggest that the legislation will add trillions to the national debt over the next decade.
-For example, the nonpartisan Congressional Budget Office (CBO) projected that the tax and spending plan will add $3.4 trillion to the country’s deficit between 2025 and 2034.
+For example, the nonpartisan Congressional Budget Office (CBO) initially projected that the tax and spending plan would add $3.4 trillion to the country’s deficit between 2025 and 2034.
+3 However, the CBO has since updated its projection to account for the estimated $718 billion in debt-service costs the legislation will add.
 The Penn Wharton Budget Model, a nonpartisan research initiative that analyzes the impact of fiscal policy, estimates the plan will add $3.2 trillion to the deficit in the next 10 years.
+4

 Surging debt has already contributed to a downgrade of the U.S. credit rating by Moody’s, reflecting concerns over fiscal sustainability.